fab-spec/fab/README.md

 https://github.com/fab-spec/fab

-## *Note:* Major overhaul underway
+## *Note:* THESE DOCS ARE OUT OF DATE.
+A NEW VERSION HAS APPEARED.

-The FAB tooling is being rebuilt in preparation for a v1 release.
-See the [next](https://github.com/fab-spec/fab/tree/next) branch for latest progress.
+The FAB v1 docs are now live at http://fab.dev.

 ## Overview